 The audience for this play could be kids, families, or adults.

-This short, 20-minute play is set in an office.
+This short vignette is not a full play and runs 20 minutes.
+The setting is an office.
 One of the workers has given a gift to the boss, which he doesn't want.
 He tries to regift it several times, but no one else really wants the gift either.

 The characters in this play will be familiar to anyone who has ever worked in an office environment and include: